honkita/WebsitePortfolio/README.md

 ## Origin

 During the beginning of my third year of university, I decided to start making a website.
-The website was created originally to learn HTMl, Javascript, and CSS but now has become a hub for my resume and projects.
+The website was created originally to learn HTML, Javascript, and CSS but now has become a hub for my resume and projects.
 In addition to this, I used this website as an outlet to display my creative side as all the assets were hand drawn by me.

 ## About the site